 FULL TIME NPCS

 Some people prefer to play as a full-time NPC.
 This means that instead of creating a character (PC), they come to the game prepared to play almost anything!
-Full-time NPCs will play multiple roles throughout the game, for at least 4 of the 5 NPC Shift Blocks.
-If you are interested in playing a full time NPC, please contact a plot member via the Facebook group.
-Also, make sure you've either purchased a Regular Game pass at least once during the calendar year, or the once-a-year Full Time NPC game pass.
+Full-time NPCs will play multiple roles throughout the game, for at least 4 of the 5 NPC Time Blocks.
+If you are interested in playing a full-time NPC, please contact a plot member via the Facebook group.
+Also, make sure you've either purchased a Regular Game pass at least once during the calendar year, or the once-a-year Full-Time NPC game pass.